stormboy/node-zbee/README.md

 Implements Zigbee Cluster Library (ZCL), and the Zigbee Device Profile (ZDP) of the Zigbee Device Object (ZDO).

 A web app is provided for discovering and configuring Zigbee devices on the network.
+Edit config.js to set your serial port and then run.

 	> node app.js

 Emphasis will initially be on implementing the HA profile.